ropensci/occCite/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE when using r-hub.
+There was 1 NOTE when using Windows Server 2008 R2 SP1, R-devel, 32/64 bit on r-hub.

 * checking examples ...
 NOTE
 Examples with CPU (user + system) or elapsed time > 5s